immcantation/shazam/docs/topics/calcBaseline.md

 :   number of cores to distribute the operation over.
 If `nproc=0` then the `cluster` has already been set and will not be reset.

+cloneColumn
+:   `character` name of the column in `db` containing clonal identifiers.
+Relevant only for when regionDefinition includes CDR and FWR4 (else this value can be `NULL`)

+juncLengthColumn
+:   `character` name of the column in `db` containing the junction length.
+Relevant only for when regionDefinition includes CDR and FWR4 (else this value can be `NULL`)

+muFreqColumn
+:   `character` name of the column containing mutation frequency.
+Optional.
+Applicable to the `"mostMutated"` and `"leastMutated"` methods.
+If not supplied, mutation frequency is computed by calling `observedMutations`.
+Default is `NULL`.
+See Cautions for note on usage.
+#'